 As climate, geology and topography vary around Spain, so do the wine styles.
 The cool, moist vineyards of the far north and north-west create light, crisp, refreshing white wines, exemplified by Rias Baixas and Getariako Txakolina.
 Those in warmer, drier regions further inland tend towards fine, mid-bodied, fruit-driven reds such as Rioja and Ribera del Duero, while those close to the Mediterranean produce sumptuous reds, typically quite heavy and high in alcohol.
 An important exception to the latter rule is Catalonia, where increased altitude mitigates the warmth and humidity of the Mediterranean coast, allowing for the production of sparkling white Cava and aromatic reds.
 Diametrically opposed to Catalonia, in Andalucia is another exception, Sherry, whose fortified wine style is the result of human influences (winemaking techniques) more than climatic factors.

 Spain's most planted wine grape is Airen, a low-maintenance white-wine variety whose drought resistance wins it favor with growers but not necessarily with winemakers (it is used mostly for brandy rather than wine).
 The next most popular variety, Tempranillo, is perhaps the most renowned of all Spain's native varieties, thanks to its role in the revered reds of Rioja.
 It is followed by Bobal, Garnacha and Monastrell for reds and Albarino, Viura/Macabeo and Palomino for whites.
 Over the past few decades, international varieties such as Cabernet Sauvignon, Syrah, Chardonnay and Sauvignon Blanc have become popular in Spain, and their plantings are rising in various Spanish regions.
-Along with the most popular varieties, each region has its own proud specialty, such as Hondarrabi Zuri in El Pais Vasco, Marmajuelo in the Canary Islands or Zalema in Andalucia.
+Along with the most popular varieties, each region has its own proud specialty, such as Hondarrabi Zuri in the Basque Country, Marmajuelo in the Canary Islands and Zalema in Andalucia.

 In the past few decades, Spain's wine industry has engaged in a great deal of modernization, with traditional practices and equipment giving way to state-of-the-art technologies.
 The result has been a significant improvement in quality and reliability.
 This modernization in vineyard and winery has been reflected in the offices of government; the nation's wine-classification system has been worked on extensively in the new millennium (see Spanish Wine Label Information).